JB Carlson: Federal litigation

-American International Group, Inc. (AIG), through its subsidiary American General Life, Inc. (AGL), on December 31, 2008 sued an insurance trust owned by one of Carlson's companies to contest a $15 million claim in federal district court (Southern District of Indiana).
+American International Group, Inc. (AIG), through its subsidiary American General Life, Inc. (AGL), on December 31, 2008 sued an insurance trust owned by one of Carlson's companies to contest a $15 million claim in federal district court (United States District Court for the Southern District of Indiana).
 The AIG lawsuit alleged that Carlson secured a life insurance policy without possessing the required insurable interest so that he, his company and trusts could later profit from selling the policy on the secondary market.
 This is called stranger-originated life insurance (SOLI).
 AIG alleged that the policy was nothing more than a wagering contract which is void ab initio.
 Count one requested a declaratory judgment for rescission and/or voiding of the policy based on lack of insurable interest.

 Carlson response

 Carlson responded to AIG, claiming that the "policy was a 'key man' policy to protect his business against the loss of Tomlinson's (Carlson's insured director) contributions to the success of his business as a director."
 Therefore, Carlson contended that he and his business had an insurable interest in his director's life and that, even if there was not an insurable interest, AIG's own two-year contestability provided that: “Except as stated below, we cannot contest this policy after it has been in force during the insured’s lifetime for 2 years from the date of issue.”
 Carlson continued, "AIG did not raise any contentions about fraud or misrepresentation in the application process until after Germaine Tomlinson's death and more than two years after the Policy's date of issue."
 Premiums had been paid and were up to date.
 He further claimed that Indiana state law prevented AIG from contesting the claim.
 Carlson asserted, "like other states, Indiana expressly authorized by corporations to insure the lives of its directors."
 Indiana Code § 27-1-12-17 authorizes corporations to insure the lives of its directors, officers, agents and employees."